Finding Relief for your on-going and long-term tax problems

 - Current knowledge of all federal and state tax relief options

 - Fair and financially manageable tax debt resolution

 - Prevention of wage garnishment, tax levy, or tax lien

 You Are Our Number One Priority!

 Unlike our competitors, Instant Tax Solutions is interested in just one thing – you.
-With our expertise behind you, you have what is necessary to obtain tax relief.
+With our expertise behind you, you have what is necessary to obtain federal and state tax relief.

-Our committed tax team will secure the most favorable solution for you, and will help design a plan of action for you to become debt free.
+Our committed tax relief specialists will secure the most favorable solution for you, and will help design a plan of action for you to become debt free.
 The IRS is interested in your tax liability repayment only and will force you into paying your entire tax debt all at once, whether you can financially afford it or not.
-You cannot chance leaving your financial future up to their dictation and demands – you need the help of expert legal counsel.
+You cannot chance leaving your financial future up to their dictation and demands – you need the help of expert tax relief specialists.